JasonLG1979/possibly-useful-scraps/README.md

 #GLib_async:

-A decorator that can be used on free functions so they will be called asynchronously.(using python threads)
+A decorator that can be used on free functions so they will be called asynchronously, Both to the main thread and to themselves.

+#GLib_async_queue:

+Works very similar to GLib_async except where GLib_async spawns a new thread for each call GLib_async_queue has just one worker thread.
+So it can be said that while it operates asynchronously to the main thread all decorated functions are synchronous as a whole group and are excuted in FIFO order.

 #GLib_idle:
 GLib.idle_add decorator.